Characteristics, Types, and Functions of Electrolytic Capacitors

 The aluminum case and the plastic cover are sealed to form an electrolytic capacitor.
 Compared with other types of capacitors, aluminum electrolytic capacitors have the following obvious characteristics in structure:

-(1) The working medium of aluminum electrolytic capacitors is to produce a thin layer of aluminum oxide (Al2O3) on the surface of aluminum foil by anodization.
+(1) The working medium of aluminum electrolytic capacitors is produced by creating a thin layer of aluminum oxide (Al₂O₃) on the surface of aluminum foil by anodization.
 This oxide dielectric layer and the anode of the capacitor are combined into a complete system.
-They are interdependent and cannot be independent of each other; the capacitors and dielectrics of what we usually call capacitors are independent of each other.
+They are interdependent and cannot be independent of each other.

-(2) The anode of an aluminum electrolytic capacitor is an aluminum foil that generates an Al2O3 dielectric layer on the surface.
-The cathode is not the negative foil we are commonly used to think of, but the electrolytic solution of the capacitor.
+(2) The anode of an aluminum electrolytic capacitor is an aluminum foil that generates an Al₂O₃ dielectric layer on the surface.
+The cathode is not the negative foil as commonly assumed, but rather the electrolytic solution of the capacitor.

-(4) The anode aluminum foil and cathode aluminum foil of aluminum electrolytic capacitors are usually corroded aluminum foils, and the actual surface area is much larger than their apparent surface area.
+(4) The anode aluminum foil and cathode aluminum foil of aluminum electrolytic capacitors are usually etched aluminum foils, and the actual surface area is much larger than their apparent surface area.
 This is one reason why aluminum electrolytic capacitors usually have large capacitance.
-Due to the use of aluminum foil with numerous micro-etched holes, a liquid electrolyte is usually required to more effectively utilize its actual electrode area.
+Due to the use of aluminum foil with numerous micro-etched pores, a liquid electrolyte is usually required to more effectively utilize its actual electrode area.
+The etched surface can increase capacitance by a factor of up to 200 compared to a smooth surface.

-Although aluminum electrolytic capacitors have polarity, if a new method is used in structure and technology, non-polar electrolytic capacitors can also be made.
+Although aluminum electrolytic capacitors have polarity, if a special construction is used with two anodes connected in series (back-to-back configuration), non-polar electrolytic capacitors can also be made.

 Compared with other types of capacitors, the advantages of aluminum electrolytic capacitors are shown in the following aspects:

 (1) The capacitance per unit volume is particularly large.
 The lower the operating voltage, the more prominent this feature is.
 Therefore, it is particularly suitable for miniaturization and large capacity of capacitors.
-For example, the specific capacity of the CD26 low-voltage large-capacity aluminum electrolytic capacitor is about 300 μF / cm3, and the specific capacity of other low-voltage chip ceramic capacitors, which are also characterized by miniaturization, is generally not more than 2 μF / cm3.
+For example, the specific capacity of the CD26 low-voltage large-capacity aluminum electrolytic capacitor is about 300 μF/cm³, while the specific capacity of other low-voltage chip ceramic capacitors, which are also characterized by miniaturization, is generally not more than 2 μF/cm³.

 (2) Aluminum electrolytic capacitors have "self-healing" characteristics during the working process.
-The so-called "self-healing" characteristic means that the defects or defects of the dielectric oxide film can be repaired at any time during the capacitor's working process, recovering the insulation capacity it should have, and avoiding avalanche breakdown of the dielectric.
+The so-called "self-healing" characteristic means that the defects or deficiencies in the dielectric oxide film can be repaired at any time during the capacitor's working process, recovering the insulation capacity it should have, and avoiding avalanche breakdown of the dielectric.

 (4) High-rated electrostatic capacity can be obtained.
 Low-voltage aluminum electrolytic capacitors can easily obtain electrostatic capacitances of thousands or even tens of thousands of microfarads.
-In general, electrolytic capacitors can only be used as capacitors for power filtering, AC bypass, and other purposes.
+Capacitance values commonly range from 1μF to over 100,000μF, with modern designs pushing these limits even further.

 (2) The loss factor is large.
-The DF of a low-voltage aluminum electrolytic capacitor is usually above 10%.
+The dissipation factor (DF) of a low-voltage aluminum electrolytic capacitor is usually above 10%, significantly higher than ceramic or film capacitors.

-(3) The temperature characteristics and frequency characteristics of aluminum electrolytic capacitors are poor.
+(3) The temperature characteristics and frequency characteristics of aluminum electrolytic capacitors are poor compared to other capacitor types.
+Performance can degrade significantly at temperature extremes and high frequencies.

 (4) Aluminum electrolytic capacitors have polarity.
 When used in electronic circuits, the anode of an aluminum electrolytic capacitor must be connected to a point with a high potential in the circuit, and the cathode to a point with a low potential to perform its electrical function normally.
 If the connection is reversed, the leakage current of the capacitor will increase sharply, and the core will be seriously heated, which will cause the capacitor to fail, and may explode and damage other components on the circuit board.

-(5) There is a certain upper limit for the working voltage.
-According to the special generation method of the aluminum electrolytic capacitor dielectric oxide film, its maximum working voltage is generally 500V, and its development potential is very limited.
-For other non-chemical capacitors, as long as the dielectric thickness is appropriately thickened, the theoretical working voltage can reach any upper limit.
+(5) There is a practical upper limit for the working voltage.
+According to the special generation method of the aluminum electrolytic capacitor dielectric oxide film, the maximum working voltage for standard types is generally 500V to 630V, and its development potential is limited beyond these voltages.
+For other non-electrolytic capacitors, as long as the dielectric thickness is appropriately increased, the theoretical working voltage can reach higher limits.

-(6) The performance of aluminum electrolytic capacitors is liable to deteriorate.
-When using aluminum electrolytic capacitors that have been stored for a long time, the rated operating voltage should not be applied suddenly but should be gradually increased to the rated voltage.
+(6) The performance of aluminum electrolytic capacitors is liable to deteriorate over time, particularly when stored without voltage applied.
+When using aluminum electrolytic capacitors that have been stored for a long time, the rated operating voltage should not be applied suddenly but should be gradually increased to the rated voltage through a process called "reforming."

-(7) Because the traditional aluminum electrolytic capacitor uses the electrolytic solution as a cathode, there is a big obstacle in chip formation.
-Its chip formation process lags behind ceramic capacitors and metalized film capacitors.
+(7) Because the traditional aluminum electrolytic capacitor uses the electrolytic solution as a cathode, there is a significant obstacle in chip formation.
+Its chip formation process lags behind ceramic capacitors and metalized film capacitors, although modern surface-mount aluminum electrolytic capacitors have addressed many of these challenges.

-1. DC blocking: The role is to prevent DC from passing and arrow AC pass.
+1. DC Blocking: The role is to prevent DC from passing and allow AC to pass.

-2. Bypass (decoupling): Provides a low-impedance path for some paralleled components in an AC circuit.
+2. Bypass (Decoupling): Provides a low-impedance path for some parallel components in an AC circuit, effectively shunting unwanted AC signals to ground.

-3. Coupling: As a connection between two circuits, allowing AC signals to pass through and be transmitted to the next level circuit
+3. Coupling: As a connection between two circuits, allowing AC signals to pass through and be transmitted to the next stage circuit while blocking DC components.

 6. Timing: The capacitor and resistor are used together to determine the time constant of the circuit.
 The time constant t = RC.